 - 1. Monitoring is simply to determine the degree to which the policies established by the Council are being met.
 Information that does not contribute to this task will not be considered monitoring data. - 2.
-The Council will acquire monitoring data by one or more of three methods: (a) by annual internal reports, in which the Chairs of the Convention Organizations or their designates present a written monitoring report directly to the Council, (b) by external report, in which an external, disinterested third party selected by the Council or the Annual Assembly assesses compliance with Council policies, and (c) by direct Council inspection, in which a designated member or members of the Council meet with a Convention Organization to assess compliance with the appropriate policy criteria. - 3.
-In every case, the standard for compliance shall be any reasonable interpretation by the Convention Organization of the Council policies being monitored.
-When a Convention Organization is in doubt about the interpretation of any Ends/Purpose or Executive Limitations Policy, they shall ask the Council for clarification.
+The Council will acquire monitoring data by one or more of three methods: (a) by annual internal reports, in which the Chairs of the Canadian Baptists of Atlantic Canada (2021) Organizations or their designates present a written monitoring report directly to the Council, (b) by external report, in which an external, disinterested third party selected by the Council or the Annual Assembly assesses compliance with Council policies, and (c) by direct Council inspection, in which a designated member or members of the Council meet with a Canadian Baptists of Atlantic Canada (2021) Organization to assess compliance with the appropriate policy criteria. - 3.
+In every case, the standard for compliance shall be any reasonable interpretation by the Canadian Baptists of Atlantic Canada (2021) Organization of the Council policies being monitored.
+When a Canadian Baptists of Atlantic Canada (2021) Organization is in doubt about the interpretation of any Ends/Purpose or Executive Limitations Policy, they shall ask the Council for clarification.
 When there is a difference of opinion about the interpretation of a Policy, the Council shall make changes or additions that clarify the issues involved. - 4.
-All policies that instruct the Convention Organizations will be monitored at least annually and by a method chosen by the Council.
+All policies that instruct the Canadian Baptists of Atlantic Canada (2021) Organizations will be monitored at least annually and by a method chosen by the Council.
 The Council can monitor any policy at any time by any method, but will ordinarily depend on a routine schedule.